ISEM-TUHH/billard-beamer-module/README.md

 # Beamer module for the Billard@ISEM system
-This is the implementation for a Beamer Module as defined in documentation.
+This is the implementation for a Beamer Module as defined in the thesis.

 Using a Beamer above the billard table, the system gains the ability to project images directly onto the table.
 A perspective warp can be applied after manual calibration for the projection to perfectly fit the table.
 If the system running this software is able to play sounds (like most commercial beamers), this module can also output sound and set the volume.